kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 To provision a new CSI volume, an end user would create a `PersistentVolumeClaim` object referencing this `StorageClass`.
 The external provisioner will react to the creation of the PVC and issue the `CreateVolume` call against the CSI volume driver to provision the volume.
 The `CreateVolume` name will be auto-generated as it is for other dynamically provisioned volumes.
 The `CreateVolume` capacity will be taken from the `PersistentVolumeClaim` object.
 The `CreateVolume` parameters will be passed through from the `StorageClass` parameters (opaque to Kubernetes).

-If the `PersistentVolumeClaim` has the `selectedNode` annotation set (TODO verult update to actual annotation name) (only added if delayed volume binding is enabled in the `StorageClass`), the provisioner will get relevant topology labels from the corresponding `Node` and pass them to the `CreateVolume` call as preferred topology. `AllowedTopologies` from the `StorageClass` is passed through as permitted topology.
+If the `PersistentVolumeClaim` has the `selectedNode` annotation set (TODO verult update to actual annotation name) (only added if delayed volume binding is enabled in the `StorageClass`), the provisioner will get relevant topology keys from the corresponding `CSINodeInfo` instance and the topology values from `Node` labels and pass them to the `CreateVolume` call as preferred topology. `AllowedTopologies` from the `StorageClass` is passed through as permitted topology.
 Before calling `CreateVolume`, the provisioner will also validate `AllowedTopologies` against a cache of all known topology values in the cluster, where the cache is populated by a Node informer.
 If `AllowedTopologies` is unspecified, the provisioner will pass in all topology values as permitted topology.

 Once the operation completes successfully, the external provisioner creates a `PersistentVolume` object to represent the volume using the information returned in the `CreateVolume` response.
 The topology of the returned volume is translated to the `PersistentVolume` `NodeAffinity` field.
 The `PersistentVolume` object is then bound to the `PersistentVolumeClaim` and available for use.